 ICT Bullish Order Block represents an area on the price chart with significant buying pressure, causing a sudden and intense upward movement in the market.

-A bullish order block is typically the last bearish candle before a strong bullish move.
-It usually consists of two candles, the first being bearish and followed by a strong bullish engulfing candle.
+The bullish order block candle is the last bearish candle before a strong bullish move.
+This type of order block usually consists of two candles, where the first candle is bearish and is followed by a strong bullish engulfing candle.

 How to Identify a Bullish Order Block?